Memory improvement: Memory aids

-Physical memory aids, typically worn on the wrist or finger, can help the user remember something they might otherwise forget.
-Common aids such as this are used by people with memory loss.
-Typical memory aids for people with Alzheimer's includes sticky notes and color-coded memory aids.
-Tying a string around one's finger to remember something important is both a literary device, and an actual practice.
-One school yearbook from 1849 suggests using either a string tied around a finger or a knot tied in the corner of a handkerchief to remember something important to the student.
-The oldest documented legend of a string used as a memory aid was in the myth Ariadne's thread, where a thread was presented by Ariadne to her lover Theseus to find his way out of the minotaur's labyrinth.
+Physical memory aids, which are typically worn on the wrist or finger, can help the user remember something they might otherwise forget.
+Aids can be used by people with memory loss.
+Typical memory aids for people with Alzheimer's include sticky notes and color-coded memory aids.
+Tying a string around one's finger is used to remember things.
+One school yearbook from 1849 suggested that a string tied around a finger or a knot tied in the corner of a handkerchief were used to remember something important for a student.
+The oldest documented legend of a string used as a memory aid was in the myth Ariadne's thread, which describes Ariadne presenting a thread to her lover, Theseus, so that he could find his way out of the Minotaur's labyrinth.
 The knot-in-the-handkerchief memory aid was used by German philosopher Martin Heidegger.

-A memory clamp (also called a "reality clamp") is a generic name for a type of physical memory aid designed be worn on the wrist or finger to help the user remember something they might otherwise forget, and was originally invented by physicist Rick Yukon to create difficult-to-ignore visuals and a deliberately intrusive shape and size.
-(For example, a child in a car seat, an important meeting, or the need to take one's own medicine.)
-A well designed memory clamp is designed to be difficult to ignore visually, typically with bright colors and sometimes contrasting base colors.
-A memory clamp is designed to cause a slight amount of visual discomfort and a slight amount of physical discomfort, so that the user maintains at least partial awareness of the intrusion, and is thus designed to be worn only intermittently, so the user doesn't become accustomed to it.
+A memory clamp (also called a "reality clamp") is a generic name for a type of physical memory aid worn on the wrist or finger to help the user remember something they might otherwise forget.
+It was originally invented by physicist Rick Yukon, who used visuals that were difficult to ignore with a deliberately intrusive shape and size.
+Memory clamps are designed to be difficult to ignore visually, typically with bright colors and sometimes contrasting base colors, to cause a slight amount of visual and physical discomfort, so that the user maintains at least partial awareness of the intrusion.
+It is designed to be worn intermittently, so that the user doesn't become accustomed to it.

-Other memory methods include writing on one's own hand, sending a text message to oneself, or using sticky notes.
-Wrist-worn, finger-worn and ankle-worn memory aids have apparently been used for hundreds of years.
+Other methods for remembering things include writing on one's own hand, sending a text message to oneself, or using sticky notes.
+Wrist-worn, finger-worn and ankle-worn memory aids have been used for hundreds of years.